microsoft/AirSim/docs/settings.md

 ## Other Settings
 #### SimMode
-Currently SimMode can be set to `"Multirotor"` or  `"Car"`.
+Currently SimMode can be set to `""`, `"Multirotor"` or `"Car"`.
+The empty string value `""` means that use the default vehicle which is `"Multirotor"`.
 This determines which vehicle you would be using.

 #### PhysicsEngineName
 For cars, we support only PhysX for now (regardless of value in this setting).
 For multirotors, we support `"FastPhysicsEngine"` only.